MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ### Draw in your space

 > [!NOTE]
 > At this time, a HoloLens user can draw in their environment but can't place arrows.
-The remote expert on Teams desktop, Teams mobile, or Dynamics 365 Remote Assist mobile can draw **and** place arrows.
+The remote expert on Teams or Dynamics 365 Remote Assist mobile can draw **and** place arrows.
 >
 > Annotations don't work well on black or reflective surfaces.